jinni1995/CSCI576_Project/README.md

    abrupt.
 In addition, when the number of frames are low, the audience may not have time to react to the content.
 This ensures a smoother video.
 2. If a shot has more than 300 frames (10 seconds), it may be too long and we could miss the selection of other shots that may be just as interesting.
-Hence, we keep track of the motion scores between frames of each shot.
-We sort this in descending order and as long as the score is in the top 70%, we will insert the frame numbers in a set.
+If a selected shot has more than 300 frames, we perform a sub-selection.
+This is why we keep track of the motion scores between frames of each shot.
+We sort this in descending order and as long as the score is in the top 70% or the number of frames selected is less than 300, we will insert the frame numbers in a set.
    The selected frames begin and end from the min and max of the set.

 Of course, once we exceed 89 seconds of video, we will stop selecting frames.